25f2005869-glitch/excel-sales-dashboard-project/README.md

 - Microsoft Excel
 - Pivot Tables
 - Pivot Charts
-- Basic Excel formulas (if used in the workbook)
+- (Optional) Excel formulas inside the workbook

 ---

-## 📂 Project File
+## 📂 How to Open the Project

-Open the Excel workbook:
+1. Download / clone this repository.

-- `sales report 1.xlsx`
+2. Open `sales report 1.xlsx` in **Microsoft Excel (desktop recommended)**.

-> Tip: Enable editing (if prompted) and use Excel desktop for best experience.
+3. If Excel prompts you, click **Enable Editing**.
+4. Explore the dashboard sheet, pivot tables, charts, and any filters/slicers (if present).

 ---